Piel Island – Barrow-in-Furness, Cumbria:

 This 52-acre stretch of shingle beach and wildflower scrubland is without electricity and only one permanent resident, the ‘King’ of Piel.

-Steve Chattaway, who is the landlord of the 17th-century Ship Inn, was crowned King in a ceremony in July 2008.
+Steve Chattaway, who is the retiring landlord of the 17th-century Ship Inn, became King in a crowning ceremony in July 2008.

 This fascinating island also boasts a ruined 14th-century castle and camp site.